 We will work upon your accuracy and a keen eye for detail here.
-Making the correct cutting lines and chiseling flat against the line you can create really high end professional joinery.
+Making the correct cutting lines and chiselling flat against the line you can create really high-end professional joinery.
 You can only get better at this through repetition so you will be putting it to the test within different projects such as creating bookends and a jewellery box.

 Have a go at creating your own mallet.
-This will require you to pare accurately a tapered fitted handle with two hand pared faces which are dead flat.
-You will be working a lot on your chiselling here.
+This will require you to pare accurately a tapered fitted handle with two hand-pared faces which are dead flat.
+You will be working a lot on your chiselling technique here.

 This joinery exercise will come in handy for later on when you will be creating your workbench.
 This technique is great for when you need to disassemble a piece of furniture, and in this case your workbench.

-Everyone needs a good set of trestles to work from when you’re working on large projects and these trestles will be perfect for you work on your bench project.
+Everyone needs a good set of trestles to work from when you’re working on large projects and these trestles will be perfect for your work on your bench project.

 The other side of this is the Biz Course run by Jonathan Walter.
 This will take you away from the bench for a couple of hours each week to learn aspects of running a business making furniture.
 Jonathan and his partner Lakshmi were in successful careers as an accountant and design writer before coming to Rowden ten years ago now they run Bark Furniture and help you get your businesses going.